 Ana Ostap – Anna is a 17 year veteran of the Evanston Police Department and has been in emergency services for 19 years.
 She also serves as a SWAT operator on the regional SWAT team and supervises the tactical emergency medical services (TEMS) and weapons of mass destruction (WMD) portion of the team.
 Outside of law enforcement, Anna enjoys spending time with her wife, and visiting their Michigan vacation home as much as possible.

 BOARD MEMBERS TO BE RENEWED

-Al Hofeld, Jr. – Al Hofeld, Jr., was born and raised in Evanston, attended the public schools through high school, and his three children.
-Al is the principal of The Law Offices of Al Hofeld, Jr, LLC, a civil rights and public interest law firm located in Hyde Park that litigates race discrimination and violations of constitutional rights in employment, policing, housing and lending.
-Prior to becoming a lawyer, Al worked with non-profit organizations for five years as an advocate for the homeless.
-During his first term on the DPOE board, Al served as the Chair of the Issues Committee and has done an amazing job.
-Al looks forward to continuing his work on behalf of DPOE.
+Al Hofeld, Jr. – Al was born and raised in Evanston, attended the public schools through high school, and has three children, who also attend Evanston public schools.
+Al is the principal of The Law Offices of Al Hofeld, Jr, LLC, a plaintiffs’ civil rights law firm in downtown Chicago that specializes in advocating for the civil rights of children in suits against police departments, boards of education and other governmental and private entities.
+Formerly, Al prosecuted race discrimination and consumer rights cases, including class actions, against predatory home mortgage lenders and banks, and organized a low-income, community credit union on the South Side of Chicago.
+Prior to becoming a lawyer, Al worked with non-profit organizations as an advocate for the homeless for five years.
+During his first term on the DPOE board, Al served as Issues Director.
+Al loves working with his progressive, DPOE colleagues and looks forward to continuing his work on behalf of DPOE.